dltxio/idem-old/README.md

 1. A user with no digital ID visits “demo.idem.com.au” and creates an account by entering their email address and password (a user with a registered ID will scan a QR code and log in directly).

-2. The “demo.idem.com.au” site will request give access to the user to enter the site. (dashboard)
+2. The “demo.idem.com.au” site will request give access to the user to enter the site (dashboard).

 3. A user with a registered ID will scan a QR code and have their claims verified directly.
 A new user will be asked to verify their claims using Idem.
 Specifically, this means that a user will verify specific information that is requested from them that is considered to be true, such as their name, address, etc. The user will be able to verify using existing (“old” implies already verified however document may have expired or not yet verified) mechanisms which involve uploading KYC documents (driver’s license / passports etc).